 How Much Do Fillings Cost?

 The cost of fillings can vary depending on the size and whether you choose a white filling or a silver one.
-In general, prices may reach $325 or more, making it a wise decision to do everything you can to protect your teeth through proper care and regular checkups.
+In general, prices may reach a few hundred dollars or more, making it a wise decision to do everything you can to protect your teeth through proper care and regular checkups.

 Taking care of tooth decay should be a top priority of your oral health.
 It’s important to have a healthy daily routine to minimize any possible signs of cavities.
-Seeing a dentist regularly will also keep your smile looking beautiful.
-For any questions about a possible cavity you may have or booking in to consult with a dentist, call us at (403) 263-0055.
+Seeing a dentist and hygienist regularly will also keep your smile looking beautiful.
+For any questions about a possible cavity you may have or booking an appointment to consult with a dentist, call us at (403) 263-0055.
 Kherani Dental is conveniently located atLeave a reply